kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 }
 ```

-If you'd like to auto-discover node groups by specifing the `--node-group-auto-discover` flag, a `DescribeTags` permission is also required:
+If you'd like to auto-discover node groups by specifing the `--node-group-auto-discover` flag, a `DescribeTags` permission is also required.
+We highly recommend you specify the ASGs explicitly in your IAM Roles for productions systems.
+The autoscaler will still be able to provide

 ```json
 {